Star Ocean: Integrity and Faithlessness: Development

-Star Ocean: Integrity and Faithlessness was first announced to be under development on April 14, 2015, in an issue of Famitsu.
-The developer was announced as tri-Ace, who has developed all of the other main titles in the series, and the publisher as Square Enix.
+Star Ocean: Integrity and Faithlessness was revealed to be under development according to an issue of Famitsu from April 2015.
+The game was developed by tri-Ace, who has developed all other main titles in the series, and published by Square Enix.
 The game was produced by Shuichi Kobayashi and directed by Hiroshi Ogawa.
-The characters are being designed by Akira Yasuda.
+The characters were designed by Akira Yasuda.

 After Star Ocean: The Last Hope, many at Square Enix thought the series was over, due to the games producer Yoshinori Yamagishi being done with the franchise.
 Because of this, Kobayashi took it upon himself to work on a sequel proposal in secret with the series creator Yoshiharu Gotanda.
 Kobayashi forced himself to take on the project and worked on the proposal until it was ready, since he feared that a rejection of a sequel would mean the end of the franchise.
 Kobayashi also wanted to relaunch Star Ocean because he was concerned that the shrinking console market and the continued push by Square Enix and other developers to make simpler games to launch on mobile platforms would make further sequels impossible for less famous franchises.

 Kobayashi stated in an interview that he wanted the game to draw its "essence" from Star Ocean: Till the End of Time.
 The logo is also intended to be reminiscent of the logo for Star Ocean 3 and the project as a whole is meant to reassure fans that the developers are still committed to the series.

 The game was developed primarily for the PlayStation 3, with the PlayStation 4 version as a port.
 The PlayStation 3 version of the game was not released outside Japan due to the very small PlayStation 3 market remaining outside Japan.
-As to why the game was being developed for PlayStation 3 and PlayStation 4, Kobayashi stated that the focus was on getting the game to fans of the original games, and that meant delivering the game to those consoles.
+As to why the game was being developed for PlayStation 3 and PlayStation 4, Kobayashi said that the focus was on getting the game to fans of the original games, and that meant delivering the game to those consoles.
 Technical differences exist between the two different console versions, with the PlayStation 4 achieving higher framerates and resolution than the PlayStation 3 version.
 The PlayStation 3 release was moved back from the original launch date by several weeks to give more time for optimization for the game systems hardware.